 Gemini Imagen — Google's Visual Intelligence

-Quality is competitive with gpt-image-1 across most use cases and exceeds it on text rendering — historically the weakest point of diffusion models.
-The API is synchronous (no polling), the MCP integration is native, and the seed parameter gives you reproducibility that most other providers do not.
+Quality from both is competitive with gpt-image-1 across most use cases, and Imagen 4 exceeds it on text rendering — historically the weakest point of diffusion models.
+The API is synchronous (no polling) and the MCP integration is native.

 Semantic understanding.
 Complex scene descriptions with multiple interacting elements are handled more accurately.
 A prompt describing spatial relationships between objects, character interactions, or environmental layering produces more literal output.

 Photorealism at scale.
-Skin textures, fabric behavior, architectural geometry — the physical coherence that makes an image feel grounded in reality rather than AI-generated — is reliable across the free tier, not just in premium quality modes.
+Skin textures, fabric behavior, architectural geometry — the physical coherence that makes an image feel grounded in reality rather than AI-generated — is reliable at the base quality tier, not just in the premium Ultra mode.

 Integration Path 1 — REST API (Google AI Studio)